IMLPredictor

 Writing the Constructor

-All edge predictors must define one or more constructors that accept one or more instances, along with any other predictor data needed to make predictions with the model(s).
+All edge predictors must define one or more constructors that accept one or more MLModel instances, along with any other predictor data needed to make predictions with the model(s).
 For example:

 /**